jeaimehp/carputer-2004/index.md

 The Carputer: A study in the design, construction, and implementation of a vehicle based computer system.
-By

-Je’aime Henri Powell^
+By: Je’aime Henri Powell

-A Thesis submitted to^

-The Director of the Honors Program and the Honors Council of^ In partial satisfaction of the requirements for theElizabeth City State University^ Honors Program
+A Thesis submitted to The Director of the Honors Program and the Honors Council of In partial satisfaction of the requirements for the Elizabeth City State University Honors Program

 February 4, 2004

 Thesis directed by
-Director of the Honors ProgramCarol C. Jones^
+Director of the Honors Program Carol C. Jones
-Kristna Kulkarniand^
+Kristna Kulkarni and
 Computer Science Professor